loda-lang/loda-lang.github.io/install.markdown

 ## Updating LODA

-To install updates, run `loda setup`.
-This command will check if updates are available and ask you whether to install them.
+To install updates, run `loda update`.
+If you want to change installation parameters later, run `loda setup`.